humbertomb/mymsx/archer10/README.md

 Are you ready?
 Can you make more than one hundred points?

 Download the file <I>archer10.dsk</I> and drag&drop it on the blue console of <A HREF="https://webmsx.org">WebMSX</A> (a nice application by Paulo Augusto Peccin).
-A pop up window appears and select <I>Dive A</I>.
+A pop up window appears and select <I>Drive A</I>.
 Then the simulator loads the disk and it is ready to accept commands.
 Then type:

 <TT>RUN "ARCHER10.BAS"</TT>